On holomorphic reflexivity conditions for complex Lie groups: The Arens-Michael envelope of

 where $\ell$ is a \emph{word length function}, i.e., $\ell(g)\!: = \min \{ n \!: \, g \in U^{n} \}$ for some relatively compact generating set~$U$; see \cite[Theorem~5.3]{Ak08} or \cite[Proposition~2.8]{ArAMN}.

 We denote the strong dual space $\cO_{exp}(G)$ by $\cA_{exp}(G)$.
-In initial Akbarov's definition $\cA_{exp}(G)$ is considered with another topology, namely, the topology of uniform convergence on totally bounded subsets of $\cO_{exp}(G)$.
-But the latter space is nuclear \cite[Theorem~5.10]{Ak08}, so it has the Heine-Borel property and hence these topologies coincide.
+In the initial definition of Akbarov, $\cA_{exp}(G)$ is considered with another topology, namely, the topology of uniform convergence on totally bounded subsets of $\cO_{exp}(G)$.
+But the latter space is nuclear \cite[Theorem~5.10]{Ak08} and so has the Heine-Borel property and hence these topologies coincide.\footnote{Note also that in \cite{Ak08} $\cA(G)$ and $\cA_{exp}(G)$ are denoted by $\cO^\star(G)$ and $\cO_{exp}^\star(G)$, respectively.}

 Recall that a Hopf $\ptn$-algebra is said to be \emph{well-behaved} if it is either a nuclear Fr\'echet space or a nuclear (DF)-space (see the discussion in Introduction).

 \begin{pr} \emph{(cf.~\cite[Theorem 5.12(1)]{Ak08})} If $G$ is a compactly generated complex Lie group, then $\cO_{exp}(G)$ is a well-behaved Hopf $\ptn$-algebra with respect to the pointwise multiplication and the comultiplication, counit, and antipode defined in~\eqref{coomHopf}. \end{pr} \begin{proof} First, note that it follows from \cite[Theorem~5.10]{Ak08} that $\cA_{exp}(G)$ is a nuclear Fr\'echet space.
 Then $\cO_{exp}(G)$ is a nuclear (DF)-space and, by \cite[Proposition~5.5(B)]{ArAnF}, the natural map induce a topological isomorphism